Advanced grep and awk Techniques - find/grep/awk Master Series

 awk '{if($2>=60) grade="Pass"; else grade="Fail"; print $1, $2, grade}' scores.txt

 awk's true power lies in associative arrays (hash tables).
-They excel at multi-dimensional data processing.
+They shine in multidimensional data processing.

 awk -F, '